offbynull/xplore-path/README.md

 * TODO: change syntax so keywords must be followed by ::, ENFORCE IN LEXER (so people can still use the keywords as-is)
 * TODO: add callback that notifies of what's happening when evaluation is running
 * ~~TODO: html parser~~
 * TODO: xml and html parser - tag value should be returned directly as opposed to going inside .text child
+* TODO: test matchers raw
+* TODO: test matchers when used in path predicates
+* TODO: test matchers when used in = and !=

-* TEST paths
+* TODO: test paths
-* TEST paths with predicates
+* TODO: test paths with predicates
-* TEST complex math
+* TODO: test complex math
-* TEST label directive
+* TODO: test label directive
+* ~~TODO: test filesystem file loaders~~
+* TODO: make use of variables in REPL - store results in var names and use those var names in queries